tendermint/spec/rfc/README.md

 # Request for Comments (RFC)

-RFC stands for `Request for Comments.
+RFC stands for `Request for Comments`.
 It is a social device use to float and polish an idea prior to the inclusion into an existing or new spec/paper/research topic.

 An RFC should not be used for bug reports or trivial discussions - the overhead of compiling an RFC does not justify it.